25 Benefits Of Coconut Oil, Types, How To Include In Your Diet

 4. Can Help Reduce Seizures

-We know how a patient suffering from epilepsy looks like, don’t we?
+We know how a patient suffering from epilepsy i XA central nervous system disorder characterized by seizures, unconsciousness, or odd behavior due to fluctuations in brain activity. looks like, don’t we?
 And it is definitely not a pleasing sight.
 Frequent occurrences of seizures make the patient’s life miserable.

 But nothing much to worry – as we have coconut oil.

 The MCTs, unlike the LCTs (long chain triglycerides), don’t depend on the bile salts for their metabolism.
 In other words, the MCTs bypass the regular process of bile metabolism and enter the liver directly.
 Here, they get broken down into substances called ketones, which serve as fuel to the brain and offer a stable supply of energy.